 Please refer to the official public meeting notice for the date, time and location of each meeting, as they are subject to change.

 - 1st Thursday of every month

 - Date, Time and Location are subject to change

-- Verify Public Meeting Notice posted online & at Town Clerk's Office
+- Verify the date, time & location of the Official Public Meeting Notice or by contacting the Town Clerk's Office

 - You must state your name and address as part of the public hearing process.

 - During a pubic hearing, the Chair will invite the public to ask questions, make comments & voice concern, opposition or support.
 If another member of the public has asked the same question or made the same comment, we respectfully request that you assist the ZBA in running an efficient meeting by refraining from repeating what has already been said.

 HOW TO WATCH A ZBA MEETING (if you do not attend the in-person meeting)